ArcanSecurity/skeerel-php/README.md

-        data-need-shipping-address="" // in case you need a shipping address data-need-billing-address="" // in case you need a billing address data-delivery-methods-url="https://site.com/delivery_methods.php?user=__USER__&zip_code=__ZIP_CODE__&city=__CITY__&country=__COUNTRY__" // If you need to ship something to the user data-payment="" // If the session is for the user to pay data-payment-test="" // If the payment must be done in test mode data-amount="1000" // Amount is in the smallest common currency unit.
+        data-need-shipping-address="" // in case you need a shipping address data-need-billing-address="" // in case you need a billing address data-delivery-methods-url="https://site.com/delivery_methods.php?user=__USER__&zip_code=__ZIP_CODE__&city=__CITY__&country=__COUNTRY__" // If you need to ship something to the user data-checkout="" // If the session is for the user to pay data-payment-test="" // If the payment must be done in test mode data-amount="1000" // Amount is in the smallest common currency unit.
 For instance here 10,00€ 10.00USD, ¥1000 data-currency="eur" // The currency of the transaction></script>